 Income tax recognised in the income statement includes current and deferred tax.
-Income tax is recognised in the income statement except to the extent that it relates to items recognised directly in equity, in which case it is also recognised in equity.
+Income tax is recognised in the income statement except to the extent that it relates to items recognised directly in equity, in which case it is also recognised in equity

-Deferred taxes arising from the revaluation of cash flow hedge derivatives and of cost of hedging recognised in equity are recognised in the income statement in the year the results that originated the deferred taxes are recognised..
+Deferred taxes arising from the revaluation of cash flow hedge derivatives recognised in equity are recognised in the income statement in the year the results that originated the deferred taxes are recognised.